-Committee Member: ("you" or "your")

-Committee Member's Employer: (your "Employer")

-Volunteer Group Serving: (the "Group")
+Committee, Council, or Panel Member: ("you" or Committee, Council, or Panel Member's Employer: (your Volunteer Group Serving: (the "Group")

 The National Athletic Trainers' Association (NATA) appreciates your dedication to the industry/profession as demonstrated by your willingness to serve on a volunteer group.
 We trust that you will find your service to be rewarding and look forward to working with you during your term.
 In order to be certain that this Group (and, indeed, all groups of NATA) can carry out its tasks with maximum effectiveness and minimal risk to NATA, we require that each Group member sign the following assignment of rights, confidentiality and conflict of interest disclosure form.
 Please do not hesitate to contact your District Director if you have any questions or concerns about this document.